MicrosoftDocs/defender-docs/defender-endpoint/mac-resources.md

 ## Client Microsoft Defender for Endpoint quarantine directory

 `/Library/Application Support/Microsoft/Defender/quarantine/` contains the files quarantined by `mdatp`.
 The files are named after the threat trackingId.
-The current trackingIds is shown with `mdatp threat list`.
+The current trackingIds are shown with `mdatp threat list`.

 ## Microsoft Defender for Endpoint portal information

 The Microsoft Defender for Endpoint blog,
 [EDR capabilities for macOS have now arrived](https://techcommunity.microsoft.com/t5/microsoft-defender-atp/edr-capabilities-for-macos-have-now-arrived/ba-p/1047801) provides detailed guidance on what to expect.

 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]